ShadowEntertainment/ShadowEntertainment.github.io/README.md

     At around 2:00 PM he woke up and his whole home and farm was burning.
 He started to scream and tried to get out.
 He broke a window and jumped out of it.
 He was running and running.
 Everything around him was burning.

 *The game is work in progress - many things will change, including the story!*
 Early Stages of Developement.
-There are still no avaliable images for the game ):
+There are still no avaliable screenshots for the game ):

+### System Requirements
+Minimum:

+OS: Windows 10, STORAGE: 2/3 KB

+Recommended:

+OS: Windows 10, STORAGE: 4/5 KB

 ### Links
 [Discord Group](https://discord.com/channels/1175447160918130778/1175447160918130781 "Discord")